 Instructor: My records show that you also missed four classes this term.

 Student: Can I do extra credit to pass this class?
-I am willing to do whatever it takes.
+I am willing to do whatever it takes

 It happens every year without fail.
 And let’s face it, these end-of-the-semester grade negotiations can be the absolute worst.
 More often than not these “tests of will” pit your mental fortitude against your student's.
 Who will concede first?
-Does outside circumstances warrant any leniency?
+Do outside circumstances warrant any leniency?
 Or are they trying to make excuses?
 Should you give in or stand your ground?

 Perhaps even more important than standing your ground is trying to avoid or mitigate these types of negotiations in the first place.
 How, you might ask?
-Through many years of trial and error, I’ve learned that key to avoiding these grade negotiation-type situations starts well before the request to modify the grade is even made.
+Through many years of trial and error, I’ve learned that the key to avoiding these grade negotiation-type situations starts well before the request to modify the grade is even made.